torchmd/torchmd-net/README.md

 ```

 ## Usage
-Specifying training arguments can either be done via a configuration `.yaml` file or through command line arguments directly.
-An example configuration file for training a TorchMD Graph Network on QM9 can be found at [examples/graph-network.yaml](https://github.com/compsciencelab/torchmd-net/blob/main/examples/graph-network.yaml).
-GPUs can be selected by listing the desired device IDs (coming from `nvidia-smi`) in the `CUDA_VISIBLE_DEVICES` environment variable.
+Specifying training arguments can either be done via a configuration yaml file or through command line arguments directly.
+An example configuration file for a TorchMD Graph Network can be found at [examples/graph-network.yaml](https://github.com/compsciencelab/torchmd-net/blob/main/examples/graph-network.yaml).
+For an example on how to train the network on the QM9 dataset, see [examples/train_GN_QM9.sh](https://github.com/compsciencelab/torchmd-net/blob/main/examples/train_GN_QM9.sh).
+GPUs can be selected by their index by listing the device IDs (coming from `nvidia-smi`) in the `CUDA_VISIBLE_DEVICES` environment variable.
+Otherwise, the argument `--ngpus` can be used to select the number of GPUs to train on (-1 uses all available GPUs or the ones specified in `CUDA_VISIBLE_DEVICES`).
 ```
 mkdir output
-CUDA_VISIBLE_DEVICES=0 python torchmd-net/scripts/torchmd_train.py --conf torchmd-net/examples/graph-network.yaml --log-dir output/
+CUDA_VISIBLE_DEVICES=0 python torchmd-net/scripts/torchmd_train.py --conf torchmd-net/examples/graph-network.yaml --dataset QM9 --log-dir output/
 ```

 ## Multi-Node Training